-It is anticipated that dry weather screening of all MS4 stormwater outfalls and interconnections, and dry weather sampling will be conducted in 2022.
-Dry weather sampling will only be conducted if there is reason to belive the discharge may contain an illicit discharge component.
+2024 - It is anticipated that dry weather screening of the remaining 65% of MS4 stormwater outfalls will be conducted.
+MS4 stormwater outfalls and interconnections, and dry weather sampling will be conducted and completed.
+Dry weather sampling will only be conducted if there is reason to believe the discharge may contain an illicit discharge component.